 That’s the difference between a direct loan and a dealer loan.
 That being said, there are some fundamentals to keep track of when considering a direct loan vs. a dealer loan.

 It may make a difference as some lenders look at your account balances, deposit history and repayment behavior on previous loans you've held with them.
 While you may not have a membership with the credit union you approach, they will still give you a quote.
-Visit a few different lenders and see what kind of deals you can get.

 Obtaining a loan through a dealer is bent on two fundamental reasons.
 Either your credit is too low to qualify you for a direct loan, or the dealership you’re looking at is offering a deal for financing.